Dr Natalie Watson-Brown

 Biography

-Dr Natalie Watson-Brown is a Research Associate at CARRS-Q. Her PhD research focused on the application of psychosocial theory to the complex young novice driver problem through an exploration of the development and training of higher-order driving skills to improve the safety of young drivers.
+Dr Natalie Watson-Brown is a Research Fellow at CARRS-Q. Her PhD research focused on the application of psychosocial theory to the complex young novice driver problem through an exploration of the development and training of higher-order driving skills to improve the safety of young drivers.
 Since completing her PhD in 2019, she has continued to focus her research on the cognitive processes of self-regulation that contribute to young drivers' engagement in risky and non-compliant behaviours.
 During the peak of the COVID-19 pandemic her research examined the impact of the temporary suspension of static road-side random breath testing on drink driving behaviours.
 Her main areas of research interest include:- Young drivers

 - Education and training